First ascent of the Matterhorn: Background and preparations

 Having rolled up his tent and packed his luggage, Whymper wished to hasten to Zermatt to attempt to reach the summit from that side, but he could find no porters.
 A young fellow Briton arrived with a guide.
 Whymper made himself known to him, and learnt that he was Lord Francis Douglas, who had lately ascended the Ober Gabelhorn; he told him the whole story, and confided his plans to him.
-Douglas, declaring himself in his turn most anxious to ascend the Matterhorn, agreed to give him his porter, and on the morning of the 12th, they started together for the Theodul pass.
+Douglas, declaring himself in his turn most anxious to ascend the Matterhorn, agreed to give him his porter, and on the morning of 12 July, they started together for the Theodul pass.
 They descended to Zermatt, sought and engaged Peter Taugwalder, and gave him permission to choose another guide.
-When they returned to the Monte Rosa Hotel, they encountered Michel Croz who had been hired by Charles Hudson.
+When they returned to the Monte Rosa Hotel, they encountered Michel Croz, who had been hired by Charles Hudson.
 They had come to Zermatt with the same intention, to attempt to ascend the Matterhorn.
-Hudson and his friend Douglas Hadow decided to join Whymper and Douglas and that same evening everything was settled; they were to start immediately, the very next day.
+Hudson and his friend Douglas Hadow decided to join Whymper and Douglas and that same evening everything was settled; they were to start the very next day.